allamasln/just-books/README.md

-# Essential Books for Javascript Engineers
+# Essential Books for JavaScript Engineers

 1. The Pragmatic Programmer: Your Journey to Mastery (David Thomas y Andrew Hunt)